Kings Clipstone: Clipstone colliery

-The forest was part of ancient Sherwood Forest, originally called Clipstone Heath.
-The Forestry Commission was set up by the government in 1919 in response to a shortage of wood and in 1925 they obtained a 999-year lease at the park from the Welbeck and Rufford estates to plant and harvest trees, originally for war purposes, with the aims of the body becoming more preservation and leisure orientated in later years.

 Post WWII

 Until 1945 there were no private houses in the village, most of the cottages were for estate workers and owned by the Welbeck estate.
 However, following the death of the Duke of Portland in 1943, death duties forced the sale of the properties in May 1945.

 Parish partition

-A desire by the community to be more identifiable so as to address a number of local needs, culminated in a formal request to diverge from the New Clipstone village administratively, and form a parish from the then district ward area for Old Clipstone.
-Following a public consultation ending in March 2010, the request was granted and enacted by the district council in April 2011, renaming the parish in the process.
+A desire by the community to be more identifiable so as to address a number of local needs, culminated in a formal request to diverge from the New Clipstone village administratively, and form a parish from the then district ward area for Old Clipstone, both villages at the time within the wider parish of Clipstone.
+The village was renamed in 2003 to King Clipstone and following a public consultation ending in March 2010, the request was granted and enacted by the district council in April 2011, creating an encompassing civil parish of the same name.

-Economy
+Community

 There is one public house, The Dog and Duck.
 Kings Clipstone Brewery has operated within the village since 2012.

-Sherwood Pines Forest Park is run as a non-profit visitor attraction by the Forestry Commission.